-Semiannual age-length keys were prepared for the periods before and after 31 July 1989.
-This split provided the best-balance for the temporal aspects of the fishery which began in April and closed by the end of November (Tallman and Sinclair, MS 1989).
-As well, the partition provided the best balance of landings, age and lengths sampled within the major gear types (Table 2).
-It was assumed that age-at-length was unaffected by gear sampled, and combined otolith readings within each half of the year were used to make the semiannual keys.
+Semi-annual age-length keys were prepared for the periods before and after July 31.
+This split provided the best balance for the temporal aspects of the fishery which began in April and closed by the end of November (Tallman and Sinclair 1989).
+As well, the partition provided the best balance of landings, ages and lengths sampled within the major gear types (Table 2).
+I assumed that age at length was unaffected by gear sampled and combined otoliths within each half of the year to make the semiannual keys.

-The length frequencies by gear, and semiannual period weighted by the corresponding landings, were used with the appropriate age-length key to obtain the landings-at-age by gear and half year periods (Table 1).
-Sampled gears were grouped in the following categories: (1) trawls consisting of side and stern otter trawls and pair trawls; (2) seines consisting of Danish and Scottish seines; and (3) gillnets and longlines.
+The length frequencies by gear and semi-annual period weighted by the corresponding landings were used with the appropriate age-length key to obtain the landings at age by gear and half year period (Table 1).
+Sampled gears were grouped in the following categories: 1) trawls, side and stern otter trawls and pair trawls ; 2) seines, Danish and Scottish; 3) gillnets and longlines.

-All calculations of age-length keys and landings by gear, for the entire year or within semiannual periods, were done for each sex separately.
-The landings-at-age for males, females and juveniles were combined to give the overall landings-at-age for a gear type.
-The software program AGELEN (Wright, MS 1990) was used to perform the calculations.
-AGELEN is based on the ALSYS-X system used by the Department of Fisheries and Oceans, Scotia-Fundy Region.
+All calculations of age-length keys and landings by gear the entire year or within semi-annual periods were done for each sex separately.
+The landings at age for males, females and juveniles were combined to give the overall landings at age for a gear type.

+The software program AGELEN (Wright MS 1990) was used to perform the calculations.
+AGELEN is based on the ALSYS-X system used by the Department of Fisheries and Oceans, Scotia-Fundy region.
 The input parameters to the program are listed by year in Table 1.
-Unsampled landings were incorporated by multiplying the landings-at-age for sampled gears by the ratio of total landings over sampled landings.
-Examples of how landings-at-age by sex, gear type and/or semiannual period are combined and prorated for the unsampled landings are given in Tallman and Sinclair (MS 1988, MS 1989).
+Unsampled landings were incorporated by multiplying the landings at age for sampled gears by the ratio the total landings over sampled landings.
+Examples of how landings at age by sex, gear type and/or semi-annual period are combined and prorated for the unsampled landings are given in Tallman and Sinclair (1988, 1989).

-Catch-at-age
+Catch at Age

-The stratified-random bottom trawl surveys carried out by research vessels (RV) in Div.
-4T during September of each year since 1971 (Halliday and Kohler, 1981) supplied the raw data for the calculations (Fig. 1).
-The survey trawl was equipped with small mesh liners of 32 mm in the lengthening piece and 6 mm in the codend (Halliday and Koeller, MS 1971).
-According to Clay (1979), this should retain 50% of the American plaice of 7 cm in length.
-However, Halliday et al. (1989) noted that survey catches had a model length of 22 cm, suggesting that fish smaller than this may not have
+The stratified-random bottom trawl survey carried out by research vessels in NAFO Div.
+4T during September of each year since 1971 (Halliday and Koeller 1981) supplied the raw data for the calculations (Fig. 1).
+The survey trawl was equiped with small mesh liners of 32mm in the lengthening piece and 6mm in the codend (Halliday and Koeller 1971).
+According to Clay (1979) this should retain 50 per cent of the plaice of 7 cm in length.
+However, Halliday et al. (1989) noted that survey catches had a modal length of 22 cm suggesting that fish smaller than this may not have been fully recruited to the gear.
+Even so, over the size range expected in commercial catches (greater than 20 cm) the survey probably gives an unbiased estimate of the population size structure available to commercial gear.